 St. Mary's University provides free, professional and confidential counselling to current students.
-Our campus counselor is a sensitive and respectful listener who works with students to assist in identifying and resolving personal problems and academic concerns.
-When necessary our counselor will refer students to appropriate community resources or services.
-To book a confidential appointment, please call 403.245.5789.
+Our campus counselors are sensitive and respectful listeners who work with students to assist in identifying and resolving personal problems and academic concerns.
+Students are welcome to drop-in or book an appointment, and when necessary our counselors will refer students to appropriate community resources or services.